 • Cerebral Palsy

-• Childhood Apraxia of Speech and Motor Speech Disorders
+• Childhood Apraxia of Speech & Motor Speech Disorders

 • Executive Functioning